-But in 1565, when Bruegel was 40 years old, he found a new focus.
+In 1565, Bruegel turned 40 and found a new focus.
 After traveling to Italy, Antwerp, and finally settling in Brussels, Bruegel decided to paint people.
-Perhaps influenced by the growth of ‘heretical’ Calvinism, or simply the maturing of a successful artist, Bruegel began to dress as a peasant, and socialize at rural weddings and festivals.
-His work changed dramatically, with a new focus on the seasons, and the honest toil of the working classes.
+Influenced by the growth of ‘heretical’ Calvinism or by maturing his aesthetic subject matter, Bruegel began to dress as a peasant and socialize at rural weddings and festivals.
+His work changed dramatically, focusing on the seasons and the honest toil of the working classes.

-Bruegel was the first in a dynasty of Flemish painters, and is one of the clearest examples of the evolving role of an artist — from a conduit of religious dogma, to an independent interpreter of culture.
-His sons Peiter and Jan Bruegel would take up the brush after him, though they were still young when their father died, and their work would always lack the refinement and pragmatic worldview of their father’s final works.
+Bruegel was the first in a dynasty of Flemish painters, and is one of the clearest examples of the role of artists evolving from conduits for religious dogma to independent interpreters of culture.
+His sons Peiter and Jan Bruegel took up the brush after him, though they were young when their father died, and their work never achieved the refinement and pragmatic worldview of their father’s final works.